Jim Barksdale, Founder

 Additionally, Computer Reseller News named Jim “#1 Executive of the Year,” while PC Magazine selected him “Person of the Year.”
 At the 1997 ETRE Conference in Budapest, Jim received the “Executive of the Year” award.
 He also earned the BEAR Award from Brown University for citizenship and the CIO Council for the United States awarded him the Industry Executive of the Year in 2006.

 The Barksdale Foundation established the Barksdale Honors College at the University of Mississippi in 1997.
-In January 2000, the foundation granted $100 million to the State of Mississippi for creation of The Barksdale Reading Institute to help Mississippi children improve their reading skills.
+In January 2000, Jim and his late wife Sally invested $100 million to create The Barksdale Reading Institute to help Mississippi children improve their reading skills.
 In 2009, Jim was awarded The Working for Academic Excellence Award (HEADWAE) from the State of Mississippi for his overall contribution of the state’s public and private institutions of higher learning.
 In addition, he received the national NetDay Hero Award for his work for education.
 He was later awarded the 2012 Winter-Reed Partnership Award for his work on education in Mississippi.
 He has earned inductions into the University of Mississippi Hall of Fame, the Mississippi Business Hall of Fame and the Memphis Society of Entrepreneurs.